thejjw/sunbeam-charms/charms/horizon-k8s/CONTRIBUTING.md

 ## Intended use case

-horizon-k8s charm deploys and configures OpenStack Dashboard service on a kubernetes based environment.
+horizon-k8s charm deploys and configures Horizon service on a kubernetes based environment.

 ## Roadmap